noahgrant/resourcerer/README.md

 `resourcerer` requires on React >= 16.8 but has no external dependencies.

-Note that Resourcerer uses ES2015 in its source and does no transpiling&mdash;including import/export (Local babel configuration is for testing, only).
+Note that Resourcerer uses ESNext in its source and does no transpiling&mdash;including import/export (Local babel configuration is for testing, only).
 This means that if you're not babelifying your `node_modules` folder, you'll need to make an exception for this package, ie:

 ```js